lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

  1. Data from the detector are filtered through the _trigger_, which consists of the L0, implemented in hardware, and the high level trigger (HLT), implemented in software.
-The application responsible for the software trigger is Moore, discussed in the [trigger lesson](../second-analysis-steps/hlt-intro.md) in the second-analysis-steps.
+The application responsible for the software trigger is Moore, discussed in the [trigger lesson](../second-analysis-steps/hlt-intro.md) in second-analysis-steps.
  2. Triggered, raw data are reconstructed to transform the detector hits into objects such as tracks and clusters.
 This is done by the Brunel application.
 The objects are stored into an output file in a ‘DST’ format.